KevinMacAstro/Machine-Learning-the-Galaxy-Dark-Matter-Halo-Connection/README.md

 FILES
 --------------------------
-- ANN_GradTalk.pdf (Slides from talk given to other graduate students at the U regarding my exploration of the use of ANN to build a galaxy-halo occupation model)
+- ANN_GradTalk.key (Slides from talk given to other graduate students at the U regarding my exploration of the use of ANN to build a galaxy-halo occupation model)

 CODE FILES
 ---------------------------